dhagan/docker-vagrant/README.md

 This gives you full access to the VM.

-SSH into the machine as many times as needed with different SSH session.
+**TIP:** You can SSH into the machine as many times as needed with different SSH session.
 This will be important when you want to monitor multiple parts of TAS simultaneously.

 ### File Access